sustainable-fsa/fsa-counties-dd17/README.md

 6.  **Final Validations and Export:**\
     Reprojected to EPSG:4326 (OGC:CRS84) for web compatibility, ensured geometry validity, and exported as GeoJSON.

-### 📁 File

--   `fsa-counties-dd17.geojson` – Simplified and cleaned version for lightweight mapping

 ## 📌 Background

 The dataset originates from the **dd17** schema, a legacy geospatial data standard used by the USDA Farm Service Agency (FSA) for structuring county-level datasets.
 It served as a spatial index for county-level geospatial products and was used in conjunction with the **Common Land Unit (CLU)** framework.